Interview podcast with Momenta

 Ken: What changes have you seen in both the science and application of Geomatics during that time?

-Dr. Su: I have to be honest, after my high school exam in China w One common trend in both science and application of Geomatics is that the precision and the level of automated data processing has advanced a lot driven by the fast development of new sensing technology, new space technology, computer vision, and artificial intelligence.
+Dr. Su: One common trend in both science and application of Geomatics is that the precision and the level of automated data processing has advanced a lot driven by the fast development of new sensing technology, new space technology, computer vision, and artificial intelligence.

 What I have seen from ETH Zurich in this field is that the new research topics are about applying machine learning to enable high volume and automated geospatial data processing like large scale crop classification from satellite images; automated 3D point cloud processing; studies on the impact and application of low earth orbit satellites for positioning and remote sensing purpose.